fastn-stack/fastn/v0.5/fastn-lang/src/f-script/README.md

   }

   ;; for <init>*; <cond> {...}
   ;; an init can be any expression that is executed once.
-A `let` binding for example ;; <cond> is and expression evaluated before the start of each iteration.
+A variable declaration for example ;; <cond> is and expression evaluated before the start of each iteration.
 Based on its result, the block is evaluated.
   ;; <init> can be ignored:
   for x <= 10 {